 Tamarisk is a spring-blooming or summer-blooming shrub that is well known for its pale pink flowers.
-It is ideal for seaside gardens because is resists wind very well.
+Ideal for seaside gardens thanks to wind and salt resistance.

-It often grows wild and self-sows, but you can also plant it in your garden.
+It often grows wild and self-sows, but you can also plant it in your garden if you live where it is native to.

 Tamarisk is planted preferably in fall but also until spring it if doesn’t freeze in your area.